pepedocs/srescience/docs/index.md

 <br/>

-SRE Science is a collection of articles that attempts to study and define the SRE practice, its integral parts, and its derivatives using computer science concepts.
+SRE Science is a collection of articles that study and define the SRE practice, its integral parts, and its derivatives using computer science concepts.

 Start reading the [Articles](/documentation/).